-What is Form I-94?
+What Is Form I-94?

 Most visitors now receive their I-94 electronically.
 However, the electronic form is not directly issued to you.
-You need to go to CBP’s website and click on “Get Most Recent I-94” on the webpage to obtain your form.
+You need to go to CBP’s website and click on “Get Most Recent I-94” to obtain your form.

 Mexican nationals who enter the United States with a border crossing card usually do not get I-94 records.
 However, you can request one if you are traveling into the United States beyond the 25-mile limit.

 The Customs and Border Protection (CBP) officer who provides your entry stamp on your passport may also write “Duration of Status” or “D/S” as your “Admit Until Date.”
-“D/S” means you can stay in the United States until your visa expiration date or for as long as you remain in your authorized nonimmigrant status.
+D/S means you can stay in the United States until your visa expiration date or for as long as you remain in your authorized nonimmigrant status.

 The I-94 travel record also indicates when you entered and left the United States in the past.
 This record can be essential to prove you entered the country lawfully and did not overstay your visa.
 You may also need this information for specific government agency processes, such as applying for a driver’s license.

-If you extend your stay or adjust your status after arriving in the United States, such as getting a green card, U.S. Citizenship and Immigration Services (USCIS) will give you a new Form I-94 or another document to show your lawful status.
+If you extend your stay or adjust your status after arriving in the United States, such as getting a green card, U.S. Citizenship and Immigration Services (USCIS) will give you a new I-94 or another document to show your lawful immigration status.

-People entering the United States who are not U.S. citizens or lawful permanent residents most likely need an I-94 form.
+People entering the United States who are not U.S. citizens or lawful permanent residents usually need an I-94 form.
 Customs and Border Protection (CBP) automatically issues this document upon your arrival.

 You are entering through the Visa Waiver Program or Compact of Free Association

-- You are using a Border Crossing Card,
+You are using a Border Crossing Card

-You are entering temporarily as a flight crew employee.
+You are entering temporarily as a flight crew employee

 Certain visitors are exempt from filing Form I-94.
-If you are a visitor with a visa waiver, you no longer need to file Form I-94W and instead can easily access your arrival and departure information online.
+If you are a visitor with a visa waiver, you no longer need to file Form I-94W and instead can easily access your arrival and departure date online.
 However, flight crew members should file Form I-95.
 These have a similar purpose of providing travel history, like a regular I-94.
 You should check with a CBP officer when you arrive in the United States if these situations apply to you.

-After you arrive in the United States, the Customs and Border Protection (CBP) agent will examine your passport and non-immigrant visa.
+After you arrive in the United States, the Customs and Border Protection agent will examine your passport and nonimmigrant visa.
 They will then enter your information into an electronic tracking system and stamp your passport.
 You may receive a paper I-94 card if you are entering by land.
 If you enter by sea or air, you will receive one electronically.

 If you arrive by land, you will likely receive a paper version.
 It will be a small white card attached to a visitor’s passport.
 Make sure to give this paper I-94 to the officer when leaving the United States.
 This form will track your departure and show you did not overstay your visa.

-What is the I-94 number?
+What Is the I-94 Number?

 After CBP provides you with an I-94 form, you will get a unique code that connects to your record.
 This code links to a specific entrance to the United States.
 Every time you enter, you will receive a different I-94 number.
 You can find this number on your paper card or your electronic record.
 It may be required by your employer or the Department of Motor Vehicles (DMV) if you are applying for a driver’s license.

-Until May 2019, the I-94 numbers were 11 digits of numbers.
-Now, they are 11 digits but a mix of letters and numbers.
-However, unexpired I-94 forms based on the old system are valid until they pass their “Admit Until Date.”
+Until May 2019, I-94 numbers were 11 digits consisting only of numbers.
+Now, your I-94 number will be 11 digits but a mix of letters and numbers.
+However, unexpired I-94 forms based on the old system are valid until they pass their Admit Until Date.

-Frequently asked questions about Form I-94
+Frequently Asked Questions About Form I-94

 There is no separate form because the I-94 Arrival/Departure Record is the “form.”
-Immigration officials call it “Form I-94,” but it is not an actual form — it’s just a record of your arrivals and departures.
-You won’t have to file a form - CBP will automatically issue you one when you enter a border crossing.
+Immigration officials call it Form I-94, but it is not an actual form — it’s just a record of your arrivals and departures.
+You won’t have to file a form to get an I-94.
+CBP will automatically issue you one when you enter a border crossing.

 If you are arriving at a land border port of entry, you can apply online for a provisional I-94 one week or less before your arrival date.
 This form costs $6 and is not mandatory, but it can make your wait at the border shorter.

 You can also get a copy of your I-94 travel record for free if you enter the United States after April 2013.
-If you entered before then, you could request a copy of your record by submitting Form I-102, “Application for Replacement/Initial Nonimmigrant Arrival-Departure Document,” and pay the $445 fee.
+If you entered before then, you could request a copy of your record by submitting Form I-102: Application for Replacement/Initial Nonimmigrant Arrival-Departure Document and pay the $445 fee.

-If you receive an electronic record after arriving in the United States by sea or air but leave by land, your departure may not be automatically recorded because paper I-94 records track land departure.
+If you receive an electronic record after arriving in the United States by sea or air but leave by land, your departure may not be automatically recorded because paper I-94 records track land departures.